Accumulated Depreciation on Your Business Balance Sheet

 Depreciation Expense and Accumulated Depreciation

-Let's say you have a machine used in your business that has a value of $10,000.
-It depreciates over 10 years, so you can take $1000 in expense each year.
+Let's say you have a car used in your business that has a value of $25,000.
+It depreciates over 10 years, so you can take $2,500 in depreciation expense each year.

 Accumulated Depreciation on a Balance Sheet

-The values of all assets of each type are considered together on the balance sheet, rather than each individual asset.
-That machine is in there somewhere.
+The values of all assets of each type are considered together on the balance sheet, rather than showing the value of individual assets.
+That car is in there somewhere.

 An Example of Accumulated Depreciation on a Balance Sheet